ITSO beyond the UK

 Smart Ticketing Alliance

-In order to coordinate efforts in standards making, ITSO works closely with other European national Smart Ticketing Schemes through the Smart Ticketing Alliance (which ITSO’s John Verity currently chairs) and the informal network e-TSAP.
+In order to coordinate efforts in standards making, ITSO works closely with other European national Smart Ticketing Schemes through the Smart Ticketing Alliance.
+ITSO is represented by John Verity, Chief Adviser to ITSO who also chairs the STA.
+John sits on the ISO/CEN Standardisation committees overseeing smartcards in transport and supports both the UITP and the European Commission as an expert on Smart Ticketing.

 ITSO and its Smart Ticketing Alliance partners have been successful in extending the earlier work of the EU-IFM Project to embrace the developing NFC technology The Smart Ticketing Alliance, with support from colleagues in the Americas and the Far East, have worked with the NFC Forum and the Mobile Network Operators (through the GSMA) to ensure the specific requirements of public transport smartcard schemes are reflected in the latest NFC and mobile handset specifications..
 A White Paper has been prepared in conjunction with the NFC Forum and is available to download.